List of 9-1-1 characters: Edmundo Diaz

 Shannon returns to Eddie's life when he needs her in order to get Christopher into a school for special needs kids.
 They start sleeping with each other in secret for two months, with Christopher being unaware of her presence.
-Eddie is hesitant to let Shannon see him due not trusting she won't walk out on them again.
+Eddie is hesitant to let Shannon see him due not trusting she will not walk out on them again.
 She eventually reunites with Christopher on Christmas Day and the three of them fall into a routine.
 As they wonder where their relationship stands, Shannon thinks she might be pregnant which makes Eddie want them to be a family again.
-At a dinner, Shannon reveals she isn't pregnant and thinks they should get a divorce, as she is still learning to be a mother.
+At a dinner, Shannon reveals she is not pregnant and thinks they should get a divorce, as she is still learning to be a mother.
 However, Shannon is hit by a car and dies on the way to the hospital.

-In the third season, Eddie leaves Christopher with Buck, as the latter couldn't go back to work due to the bombing injury.
+In the third season, Eddie leaves Christopher with Buck, as the latter could not go back to work due to the bombing injury.
 A tsunami hits L.A. and the 118 helps the victims, unaware Buck and Christopher were out on the boardwalk when the wave hit.
 Eddie meets firefighter Lena Bosko (Ronda Rousey) and befriends her.
 At the end of the night, Eddie finds Buck, who is about to tell him he lost Christopher, before a woman had found him.
 The next day, Eddie drops Christopher off again at Buck's loft to babysit.
 Eddie joins an illegal fight club to cope with his anger over Shannon's passing, and gets arrested after knocking one of his opponents out.
 He also struggles to help Christopher deal with his trauma over his near-death experience with the tsunami.

 In the fourth season, a sniper targeting firefighters is on the loose and Eddie is shot in the shoulder.
 Buck and some other firefighters manage to save Eddie and get him to the hospital.
 After the sniper is caught, Eddie reveals to Buck he updated his will.
 He named Buck to be the legal guardian of his son Christopher, as Eddie trusts him the most to take care of Christopher if he died.